enigmavadali/BOT-Selenium/README.md

 Extract the driver and place it in the ..\selenium\webdriver\chrome folder in your selenium package.(Downloaded from requirements.txt)

 #### Add the file path of the driver to your PATH variable in the environment variables of your system.
-Skipping this step will result in failed execution
+Skipping the above step will result in failed execution

 * Run bot.py
 ```terminal